dddrrreee/cs240lx-20spr/labs/4-uart-8n1/README.md

   - When you are debugging, if you put in a `printk` on the receiver, you can miss incoming bits.
 Only print (or do things that are expensive) when you are not expecting input.
 GPIO pins do not buffer input.
-    This is a common mistake: I said this many many times in cs140e, but at least 1/3 of all students ran into this issue at different points.
+    This is a common mistake: I said this many many times in cs140e (and I've already said it twice in this document!), but at least 1/3 of all students ran into this issue at different points.

 Great!
 That is the main big conceptual hurdle.
 The rest of the time you'll just be making your code better.

 ----------------------------------------------------------------
-## Part 2: increase baud rate.
+### Part 2: increase baud rate.

 As mentioned above, your UART implementation will be useful later.
+So it
-For example, when we use RF sensors to do wireless networking.
-So it is worth making it fast --- the faster it is, the more time there is to compute other stuff on the pi.
+is worth making it fast --- the faster it is, the more time there is to compute other stuff on the pi.